nginxinc/nginx-gateway-fabric/site/content/installation/expose-nginx-gateway-fabric.md

 {{<important>}}The service manifests configure NGINX Gateway Fabric on ports `80` and `443`, affecting any gateway [listeners](https://gateway-api.sigs.k8s.io/references/spec/#gateway.networking.k8s.io/v1.Listener) on these ports.
 To use different ports, update the manifests.
 NGINX Gateway Fabric requires a configured [gateway](https://gateway-api.sigs.k8s.io/api-types/gateway/#gateway) resource with a valid listener to listen on any ports.{{</important>}}

 NGINX Gateway Fabric uses the created service to update the **Addresses** field in the **Gateway Status** resource.
-Using a **LoadBalancer** service sets this field to the IP address and/or hostname of that Service.
-Without a service, the Pod IP address is used.
+Using a **LoadBalancer** service sets this field to the IP address and/or hostname of that service.
+Without a service, the pod IP address is used.

 This gateway is associated with the NGINX Gateway Fabric through the **gatewayClassName** field.
 The default installation of NGINX Gateway Fabric creates a **GatewayClass** with the name **nginx**.
 NGINX Gateway Fabric will only configure gateways with a **gatewayClassName** of **nginx** unless you change the name via the `--gatewayclass` [command-line flag](/docs/cli-help.md#static-mode).